damongolding/immich-kiosk/README.md

 ### How multiple tags work
 When you specify multiple tags, Immich Kiosk creates a pool of all the requested tag values.
-For each asset refresh, Kiosk randomly selects one tag from this pool and fetches an asset associated with that tag.
+For each asset refresh, Kiosk randomly selects one of the tag values from this pool and fetches an asset associated with it.

 There are **three** ways you can set multiple tags: